 With a beanbag gun?

-He uh hit a Well, hang on a minute.
+Well, hang on a minute.

-Uh yeah, because we got a Wow.
+Yeah, because we got it.

 When did this happen?

-Can you do you remember?
+Do you remember?

-Uh no, it's six months ago at least, maybe last summer.
+No, it's six months ago at least, maybe last summer.

-And when did the trial start?
+When did the trial start?

-Uh two or three days ago, it's a bench trial.
+Two or three days ago, it's a bench trial.

-It's not going before a jury, but it is a uh bench trial before a judge in Markham, Illinois.
+It's not going before a jury, but it is a bench trial before a judge in Markham, Illinois.

 There's a courthouse in Markham, Illinois, and the local press is covering it.